Virtual Reality Augmented Reality and 360° Video

 Advantages of 360 degrees Video:

-360-degree movies are especially helpful for virtual field excursions because they let viewers view images and explore 3D settings of locations that would otherwise be unavailable.
+360-Degree Movies are especially helpful for virtual field excursions because they let viewers view images and explore 3D settings of locations that would otherwise be unavailable.
 Using a panoramic camera lens, people may take pictures of places and then use special software to stitch those photos together to make online streaming videos, which is how virtual field trips and tours are made.
-Cinematic virtual reality is a term used by certain storytellers to describe 360-degree videos that use expert cinematic production methods including lighting, music, scenery, and blocking techniques.
+Cinematic virtual reality is a term used by certain storytellers to describe 360-Degree Videos that use expert Film Production methods including lighting, music, scenery, and blocking techniques.

 1 Reviews